 News that the Gender Recognition Panel is delaying and possibly denying legal gender recognition for a trans person because they had children whilst trans is deeply concerning.
-The Gender Recognition Act does not require a trans person from abstaining from sexual activity, side effects reproductive or otherwise.
+The Gender Recognition Act does not require a trans person from abstaining from sexual activity, reproductive or otherwise.
 This news represents a potentially unlawful and clear violation of trans peoples reproductive rights.

 The reasons giving for this action can be seen below: